bobjrsenior/SMBBMAssetBundleLoader/README.md

 This Plugin uses JSON files to configure what AssetBundles should be patched.
 The Plugin looks for these JSON files under the "UserData/AssetBundles" directory within your games install folder.

-It is good practice to name you configuration file after you custom asset pack.
+It is good practice to name your configuration file after you custom asset pack.

 For example, if you wanted a custom asset pack called "MyAwesomeAssets", you could make your configuration file "MyAwesomeAssets.json".
 Additionally, please place your custom AssetBundles within a folder under "UserData/AssetBundles".
 For the "MyAwesomeAssets" example, it would be a folder called "UserData/AssetBundlesMyAwesomeAssets".

 ## JSON Configuration